 How academic advising works

-Academic advising in the College of Engineering follows a decentralized, split model in which professional and faculty advisors in each department guide students through the specific coursework for their declared major.
-This strategic approach connects students directly to their major department allowing for identity development as an engineering or computer science student.
-COE staff and faculty support student progression from where they are to where they want to be through this advising/mentoring approach.
-By following the links below, engineering and computer science students can connect with their department, their advisor and other advising resources available at the college and university level.
+Academic advising in the College of Engineering follows a decentralized, split-shared services model in which professional and faculty advisors in each COE department guide students through the specific coursework for their declared major.
+This strategic approach connects students directly to their major department through:

 If you are exploring engineering as an option, but have not declared a specific major, please follow the "general engineering" curriculum and receive advising through the College of Engineering dean's office.
 The link for "general engineering" below will provide a 1-year course flowsheet and tips for exploring what it means to be an engineer or computer scientist.